 A good example is when a fast-fashion brand claims its collection is circular, eco-friendly, and conscious.
 However, these companies fail to acknowledge how unsustainable their business models are.

 There is no doubt that using eco-friendly dyes and other materials is a positive environmental move.
 However, the endless push for cheaper clothing and faster production is unsustainable.
 It will require more resources, produce more waste, and can result in labor exploitation.

 If the brand’s operations lead to any of these issues, it means that it’s not sustainable.
 So, while they claim to be, since they produce eco-friendly products, the whole process in itself isn’t eco-friendly.

 See Related: How to Start Teaching Sustainability in Schools

-Sins of pretending you’re “Going Green”
+Sins of Pretending You’re “Going Green”

-One of the most common things is shampoo.
+One of the most common products is shampoo.
 Even though the label might say that one brand of shampoo is better for the environment than other products because it contains organic ingredients, this is not always true.

 A company may have an environmental claim that a trustworthy third-party certification can’t or won’t back up.
 For example, when purchasing tissues or toilet paper, people frequently fail to search for evidence of eco-friendliness.

 These products are readily usable but may contain some post-consumer recycled material.
 However, the manufacturers don’t have to show proof of this as the product is already used.

 The phrase “all-natural” sounds good but means nothing.
 Lots of things are natural.
 Arsenic, uranium, mercury, and formaldehyde can all be found in nature and are all dangerous.